typst/packages/packages/preview/physica/0.9.1/physica.typ

 // Credit: Enivex in https://github.com/typst/typst/issues/355 was very helpful.
 #let hbar = (sym.wj, move(dy: -0.08em, strike(offset: -0.55em, extent: -0.05em, sym.planck)), sym.wj).join()

-// A show rule, should be called like:
+// A show rule, should be used like:
 //   #show: super-T-as-transpose
 //   (A B)^T = B^T A^T
 // or in scope: